MuradAles/Athena-Math/memory-bank/techContext.md

 ## Security Considerations

 - ✅ API keys in Cloud Functions (server-side only)
-- ✅ Firestore security rules (validate user access)
+- ✅ Firestore security rules (users can only access their own data)
-- ✅ Storage rules (validate file types and sizes)
+- ✅ Storage rules (users can only upload/read their own images, 5MB max, image/* only)
-- ✅ CORS configuration for API calls
+- ✅ CORS configuration for API calls (Cloud Functions)
-- ⚠️ No user authentication (public demo)
+- ✅ User authentication (Email/Password + Google OAuth)
+- ✅ Cross-Origin-Opener-Policy headers for OAuth popups

 ---

-**Document Status:** Tech stack confirmed and ready
+**Document Status:** Tech stack confirmed, deployed, and working in production